UK LandlordsLast reviewed 18 June 2026Planning guide

 How to apply

 Contact an MCS-certified heat pump installer.
 They will apply for the voucher on your behalf before installation.
-Grant is deducted from your invoice — no upfront payment needed.
+The grant is typically deducted from the invoice; confirm cashflow and eligibility before committing.

-Landlord note: Private landlords CAN apply for BUS.
+Landlord note: Private landlords may be able to apply for BUS.
 The heat pump installer handles the paperwork.
-A heat pump typically lifts an EPC by 8–20 SAP points — often the difference between Band D and Band B/C.
+EPC impact depends on the existing system, fabric, controls, and final assessment.

 Deadline: March 2028 (current scheme end date)